Alas language

-Alas, Alas-Kluet, or Batak Alas, is an Austronesian language of Sumatra.
+Alas-Kluet, Alas, or Batak Alas is an Austronesian language of Sumatra.
 The three dialects, Alas, Kluet, and Singkil (Kade-Kade), may not constitute a single language; Alas may be closer to Karo, and the others closer to Dairi.
 By linguistic affiliation, Alas–Kluet belongs to the Batak subgroup.
-Ethnically, however, its speakers generally do not identify as Batak, mostly because of their religion.
+Ethnically, however, its speakers generally do not identify as Batak, mostly because of their religion, and also due to political reasons.

+Phonology

+The phonology of Alas are as follows: